CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/Login_to_CloudLabs-readme.md

    ![](images/imagelogin01.png)

-3. You can login with **Linkedin Account**, select account type Linkedin Account and proceed.
+3. You can login with **Linkedin Account**, select account type as Linkedin and proceed.

    ![](images/imagelogin2.png)